 Thomas D. O'Malley

-Thomas D. O’Malley, former chairman of Manhattan’s Board of Trustees, launched a new era for the School of Business this past year when he made a $25 million gift to increase scholarships, support innovative teaching and research, and expand experiential learning opportunities for students.
-It is the largest gift in the College’s history.
+Thomas D. O’Malley, former chairman of Manhattan’s Board of Trustees, launched a new era for the School of Business in 2018 when he made a $25 million gift to increase scholarships, support innovative teaching and research, and expand experiential learning opportunities for students.
+It is the largest gift in the University’s history.

-At a formal ceremony on Tuesday, September 25, the school received its new name — the Thomas D. O’Malley ’63 School of Business.
-Tom and his wife, Mary Alice, are the College’s most generous donors.
+At a formal ceremony on September 25, 2018 the school received its new name — the Thomas D. O’Malley ’63 School of Business.
+Tom and his wife, Mary Alice, are the University’s most generous donors.
 Among other contributions, they made the leadership gift to build the O’Malley Library and donated $10 million to help support construction of the Raymond W. Kelly ’63 Student Commons.

-“Mary Alice and I are pleased to continue our support for Manhattan College,” Tom says.
+“Mary Alice and I are pleased to continue our support for Manhattan University,” Tom says.
 “It provides a top-quality education in a dynamic and open environment while at the same time maintaining its Catholic identity.
 A very substantial portion of the student body supports Lasallian traditions of service to those less fortunate by volunteering in local, national and international support programs.”
-The College, Tom adds, offers the advantages of a diverse student body; tolerant, respectful discussion; and support for the nation’s military including a strong ROTC and services for student veterans.
+The University, Tom adds, offers the advantages of a diverse student body; tolerant, respectful discussion; and support for the nation’s military, including a strong ROTC and services for student veterans.

 • Cornelius J. Higgins ’62, Ph.D.